janelia-flyem/NeuroProof/README.md

-# NeuroProof 1.1 -- Toolkit for Graph-based Image Segmentation and Analysis
+# NeuroProof 1.1
+##Toolkit for Graph-based Image Segmentation and Analysis

 The NeuroProof software is an image segmentation tool currently being used in [the FlyEM project at Janelia Farm Research Campus](http://janelia.org/team-project/fly-em)